ietf-wg-cellar/matroska-specification/notes.md

 The English tracks all have the Original flag, indicating that English is the original content language.

-Generally the player will first consider the track languages: if the player has an option to prefer original-language audio and the user has enabled it, then it should prefer one of the Original-flagged tracks.
+Generally, the player will first consider the track languages.
+If the player has an option to prefer original-language audio and the user has enabled it, then it should prefer one of the Original-flagged tracks.
 If configured to specifically prefer audio tracks in English or Spanish, the player should select one of the tracks in the corresponding language.
 The player may also wish to prefer an Original-flagged track